Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 10: 08/10/24: Did Wiggle Sort
 Tooday I did wiggle sort, it's a pretty cool problem on how to fix an array in real time.
 I would recomend doing this one as it shows how you can edit an array in place without storing and returning anything.
 A solid way to change things.

+Also did the max consecutive one's problem.
+Got the algorithm down but failed to get the impimentation down.
+I need to brush up on my sliding window algorithm to make sure I can get it first try.

 Did this in a group of people so it was more difficult.